miketronic/Desolation/README.md

 ## Introduction

+### V4
+I wanted something more for the masses, so the board can accomodate MX or Choc V1 switches (unsure of V2, will test - I've learned that the center post is larger).
+As such, it can use any MX or Choc switches and you're not stuck using CFX spaced keycaps (oh how I love their compactness though :) ).
+  The silkscreen is AI generated using Fotor.com paid subscription with the Neonpunk style.
+The prompt was "looking down the street of a desolate city".
+It took roughly 40 tries to get the image I chose.

+### V3
 My first wireless keyboard design, currently on version 3 after some extensive updates.

 The image on the board was generating by DeepAI.org using the 'Fantasy World Generator'.
 The prompt used was 'a post-apocalyptic city with undead birds', it took probably close to 100 tries to get the image I wanted.